[Pencil] [Home] [Up] [Previous] [Next]

 Notes:

-For a Web Page, leave Year-related fields empty and type in the full date in standard ISO-format (YYYY-MM-DD) in the field Access Date.
-This will typically be the day you viewed a web page, or the date field in an email message.
+• Web Page: Leave Year-related fields empty and type in the full date in standard ISO-format (YYYY-MM-DD) in the field Access Date.
+This will typically be the day you viewed a web page.
 The field Last Update Date is optional, but will be included in the citation if used.
-The citation will include the full URL.
-For endnotes, this may make some very odd looking lines.
+The field Edition is also used, and may contain report numbers or letter references.
+The citation must include the full URL.
+For endnotes, this may make some very odd long looking lines.
 You may need to reformat some of the bibliography “by hand” when preparing the final copy.
-Use the original Harvard.ens style to avoid having the URL in the bibliography.

 Compatibility:

-Tested using EndNote X1 (11.0.1) on Microsoft Windows/XP.
+Tested using EndNote X4 (14.0.1) on Microsoft Windows 7.
 You will probably need EndNote ver.
 8.0 or newer to use these styles.

 [English] [Norwegian]